 Particularly if you are hosting a speaker who is not a librarian or familiar with the NJLA Conference and/or is from out of state, please treat them graciously.
 As a program planner and leader in the association, you are representing NJLA and NJ library workers.

-Follow up on and confirm any presentation needs, such as photocopies or equipment like projector or laptop.
+- Follow up on and confirm any presentation needs, such as photocopies or equipment.
 Such requests are not the responsibility of the Conference Committee, but we will assist if we can when given notice.

 - Enjoy the experience!